 Mapping is the process where the outputs from an ‘upstream’ Flow element are passed to the inputs of a ‘downstream’ Flow element.
 Mapping is the crucial glue that makes Flow so powerful.
 It allows you to factor time into your process (‘first do X, then do Y with the results of X’).

 There have traditionally been two ways that information gets mapped between elements in Flow.
-“Standard” Screen fields used Automatic Mapping and everything else, including Get Records, Flow Actions, and Lightning Flow Screen Components use Manual Mapping.
-(If you’re finding it confusing to have to distinguish between Traditional screen fields and Lightning flow screen components, you’re not alone.
-To learn more about the difference between types of screen fields and components, see this.)
+“Standard” Screen components used Automatic Mapping and everything else, including Get Records, Flow Actions, and Lightning Flow Screen Components use Manual Mapping.
+(If you’re finding it confusing to have to distinguish between Traditional screen components and Lightning flow screen components, you’re not alone.
+To learn more about the difference between types of screen components, see this.)

 Manual Mapping requires the flow creator to define and make use of temporary storage resources called Variables.
 We wanted to eliminate that requirement as part of an initiative to make flows easier to build, and so began in Winter ’20 to enable those parts of Flow that have required Manual Mapping to also be able to choose Automatic Mapping (We’re not going to try and convert existing Flows, and it will remain possible to choose either mode for all entities that previously allowed Manual Mapping).